SquidBowl/SquidBowls-Realm-of-Guides/README.md

 ![](https://github.com/SquidBowl/FNF-Texture-Atlas-Guide/blob/main/images/exportmenu.png)

 Open the folder and look inside.
 Inside should be 2 .json files, the important one being “Animation.json”, the other one (spritemap1.json) is necessary too but not usually needed to be opened unless you have a pathing issue with the image attached which shouldn't happen unless you manually break something past this point in the guide.
+The image provided down below is outdated and won't update for some reason, give me a bit.
+Your exported preview in adobe should match the exported file.

 ![](https://github.com/SquidBowl/FNF-Texture-Atlas-Guide/blob/main/images/insidefolder.png)